Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Customer support

 When it comes to customer support, Semrush provides the more comprehensive offering.
-It gives you access three channels of support: phone, live chat, and email.
+It gives you access to three channels of support: phone, live chat, and email.
 Moz, by contrast, offers two: email support and live chat.

 Both tools provide you with easy access to live chat when you’re logged into your account.
 As for Semrush’s phone support, this is can be accesed via a ‘contact us’ button in the footer of their site.